gnugat/gnugat.github.io/_carew/posts/2014-07-23-learn-sf2-conclusion.md

 Here's the [repository where you can find the actual code](https://github.com/gnugat/learning-symfony2/tree/5-tests).

-This article will be like a cheat sheet of what we saw in the previous one.
+This article will be like a cheat sheet of what we saw in the previous ones.

 ## Composer